brianbruggeman/glfw-cffi/README.md

 a C library underneath and the package interface will feel completely natural within Python.

+## License:

+This package is released as Apache 2.0 license.

+However, at your option, you may apply any OSI approved free software license you choose provided that you adhere to the free software license chosen and additionally follow these criteria:

+ a. list the author's name of this software as a contributor to your
+    final product

+ b. provide credit to your end user of your product or software without
+    your end user asking for where you obtained your software

+ c. notify the author of this software that you are using this software

+ d.
+If you believe there can be some benefit in providing your changes
+    upstream, you'll submit a change request.
+While this criteria is completely optional, please consider not being a dick.

 ## Installation:

    python setup.py install

 ## Requirements: